anttheman2006/amacevedo3.github.io/README.md

 <h2>Websites I recommend</h2>
 <ul>
-<li><a href=”https://www.freedominmotiongym.com/parkouronline”>Freedom in motion Gym</a> - This website offers you free online videos and tutorials and live interactive sessions with a dedicated Freedom in Motion coach over video call!.</li>
+[FreedomInMotionGym](https://www.freedominmotiongym.com/parkouronline)Freedom in motion Gym</a> - This website offers you free online videos and tutorials and live interactive sessions with a dedicated Freedom in Motion coach over video call!.</li>
-<li><a href=”https://www.gamespot.com/”>Game Spot</a> - Game Spot is a website that provides news, reviews, and other information about video games.
+[GameSpot](https://www.gamespot.com/)Game Spot</a> - Game Spot is a website that provides news, reviews, and other information about video games.
 Users can also write reviews, post on forums, and participate in tournaments.</li>
 </ul>